Spliffy/spliffy/README.md

 Server Code Architecture
 ------------------------
 We're using the following things:
-    - hibernate with JPA annotations
+    - hibernate with JPA annotations (currently user managed transactions)
     - milton for webdav and http
-    - freemarker for templating (JSP doesnt work well when milton is mapped to /*)
+    - freemarker for templating (JSP is sooo 2000-and-late)
     - spring for configuration and wiring up singletons (see src/main/resources/applicationContext.xml)
     - default database is H2, but of course will run on anything hibernate works on
+    - jquery for front end stuff